joelouthan/Theologicus/src/introduction.md

 Theologicus is my humble attempt to be a part of those same set of books.

->No pen, no words, no image can express to you the loveliness of my only, only Lord Jesus.
+>No pen, no words, no image...
->\- Samuel Rutherford

 I know that is absolutely true.
 I know I don't have enough time left on this earth to write all the words.
 Still, I must try.
 I must spend all of my breaths, all of my life, and write all of my words express my Christ's love and beauty because I love him so much.
 He is my Lord and my God.
 I am my Beloved's and he is mine forever.